 Back to DHA Omega-3…and here’s what my lovely wife took during her pregnancy:

 - Two OmegaVia pills = 2210 mg Omega-3 (520 mg DHA)

 - Two Carlsons Super DHA Gems = 1000 mg DHA

 For a total of 1520 mg DHA per day.
 Mostly for the twins.

-The above dosage also gives her 1760 mg EPA that her body desperately needs.
-Without it, the risk of postpartum depression increases a lot.
+The above dosage also gave my wife 1760 mg EPA that her body desperately needs.
+Without a little, the risk of postpartum depression increases a lot.
 So it’s not just your baby who needs fish oil during pregnancy!

 He said, “Not bad…but could be higher.”

 This article was written in 2010.
 OmegaVia now offers a DHA-only supplement OmegaVia DHA 600.

 NEW!
 OmegaVia DHA 600 – – the only pill that provides enough DHA for the second half of your pregnancy